Dosage of TDI – toluene diisocyanate

 Analytical methods

-Since TDI is highly reactive, its analysis requires specific preparation, often by chemical derivatization.
+Because TDI is highly reactive, its analysis requires specific preparation, often by chemical derivatization.
 The main techniques used are:

-- High performance liquid chromatography (HPLC), suitable for certain complex matrices.
+- High-performance liquid chromatography (HPLC), suitable for certain complex matrices.

 These methods allow for the precise measurement of the presence and concentration of TDI in a wide variety of media.

-TDI dosage can be performed on:
+TDI testing can be performed on:

 - Polyurethane foams.